rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 rator
 ĺejńe+ška+ńt, ́
 avoĺ
-Mordovia_PRP+GEN Alatyr'_N.ABS little-river_N+COMP+DEF.SG, not_PRT-NEG-CONTR
+Mordovia_PRP+GEN Alatyrʹ_N.ABS little-river_N+COMP+DEF.SG, not_PRT-NEG-CONTR
 śe+d́e
 pokš.
 that_PRON-DEF+ABL big_A.NOM.
 SG
-(Doronin 1994: 106) ‘The size of the little Alatyr' River in Mordovia, not any bigger.’
+(Doronin 1994: 106) ‘The size of the little Alatyrʹ River in Mordovia, not any bigger.’

 (26)